ontodev/valve.rs/README.md

 ## Design and concepts

-Valve reads in the contents of user-defined data tables and represents them using a spreadsheet-like structure incorporating "rich" or annotated cells that may subsequently be edited and saved.
+Valve reads in the contents of user-defined data tables and represents them using a spreadsheet-like structure incorporating annotated cells that may subsequently be edited and saved.
 The annotations are of two kinds:

 1. **Data validation messages** indicating that the value of a particular cell violates one or more of a number of user-defined data validation rules.
 2. **Data update messages** indicating that the value of a particular cell has changed as well as the details of the change.